Java Text to Speech Example

 The NARAKEET_API_KEY environment variable must be set before launching.
 Get a key from the API Keys dashboard.
 The full Maven project is at text-to-speech-api-java-example on GitHub.

-The API is a plain REST endpoint, so any Java HTTP client works for Java text to voice — Apache HttpClient (shown above), OkHttp, or even java.net.HttpURLConnection from the standard library.
-Pick whichever your project already uses; there is no dedicated Java text to voice SDK to evaluate or maintain.
+The Java text to speech API is a plain REST endpoint, so any HTTP client works — Apache HttpClient (shown above), OkHttp, or even java.net.HttpURLConnection from the standard library.
+Pick whichever your project already uses; there is no dedicated SDK to evaluate or maintain.

-Situations where Java text to voice is particularly effective:
+Situations where the Java text to speech API is particularly effective:

 When input exceeds 1 KB or you want uncompressed WAV, use the Long Content (Polling) API.
 See the Java polling example for a complete implementation.